-The care provider, the ORR funded facility that cares for the child, interviews the child as well as parents (see the section below on how ORR confirms relationship with child), legal guardians, and/or family members to identify qualified custodians (“sponsors”).
-If a child is either too young or there are other factors that prohibit the care provider from obtaining potential sponsor information from the unaccompanied child, the care provider may seek assistance from the child’s home country consulate in collaboration with the ORR Federal Field Specialist (ORR/FFS) or from a reputable family tracing organization.
-Finding a sponsor for the child is an ongoing process that continues during the unaccompanied child’s stay in ORR care and custody in the event that the primary potential sponsor or primary release plan is not approved.
+The ORR care provider, the ORR funded facility that cares for the child, interviews the child as well as parents (see the section below on how ORR confirms relationship with child), legal guardians, and/or family members to identify qualified custodians (“sponsors”).
+If a child is either too young or there are other factors that prohibit the care provider from obtaining potential sponsor information from the unaccompanied alien child, the care provider may seek assistance from the child’s consulate in collaboration with the ORR Federal Field Specialist (ORR/FFS) or from a reputable family tracing organization.
+Finding a sponsor for the child is an ongoing process that continues during the unaccompanied alien child’s stay in ORR care and custody in the event that the primary potential sponsor or primary release plan is not approved.

 ORR releases children to a sponsor in the following order of preference:1 parent; legal guardian; an adult relative (brother, sister, aunt, uncle, grandparent or first cousin); an adult individual or entity designated by the parent or legal guardian (through a signed declaration or other document that ORR determines is sufficient to establish the signatory’s parental/guardian relationship); a licensed program willing to accept legal custody; or an adult individual or entity seeking custody when it appears that there is no other likely alternative to long term ORR care and custody.
-ORR has grouped these release options into the following categories.2
+ORR has grouped UAC cases into the following categories.2

 - Category 1: Parent or legal guardian (This includes qualifying step-parents that have legal or joint custody of the child or teen)